amidos2006/pcg_benchmark/pcg_benchmark/probs/talakat/README.md

 - The pattern should have a percentage of empty area when there is bullets on the screen so the player can protect themselves and stay away from bullets

 ## Diversity Measurement
-To pass the diversity criteria, the distance between the bullet coverage for the frames of both patterns is different from each other.
+To pass the diversity criteria, the distance between the bullet coverage for the every 30 frames of both patterns is different from each other.

 ## Controlability Measurement
 To pass the controlability criteria, you need to make sure that the distribution of bullets over every 30 frames as close as possible to the controlability provided parameters.